Monday, October 2, 2023 8 am to 8:30 pm

 Findings and recommendations from these sessions will be distributed.

-Working Session 2: "Native American and Indigenous Perceptions and Experiences with TCU"
+Community Working Session 3: "Native American and Indigenous Perceptions and Experiences with TCU"

 User Activity